Getting Started with OPEA¶

 Mode: Round Robin

-Instances: Select the name of the VM you created
+Instances: Select the name of the VM created

 Click “Launch”.

-Go back to Compute->Load Balancers to see your new load balancer.
+Go back to Compute->Load Balancers to see the new load balancer.
 Note down the virtual IP address.
-This is what you will use to access the UI of your GenAI Example on a web browser.
+This is what will be used to access the UI of ChatQnA on a web browser.

 ssh -i <private_key> -J guest@<proxy_jump_ip_address> -L 80:localhost:80 ubuntu@<private_ip_address_of_vm